ARM-software/CMSIS-RTX/Documentation/DoxyGen/src/configure.md

 \ref systemConfig_usage_counters   | `OS_OBJ_MEM_USAGE`       | Enables object memory usage counters to evaluate the maximum memory pool requirements individually for each RTOS object type.
 Default value is \token{0} (disabled).

 ### Global Dynamic Memory size [bytes] {#systemConfig_glob_mem}

 Refer to \ref GlobalMemoryPool.

 ### Round-Robin Thread Switching {#systemConfig_rr}

 RTX5 may be configured to use round-robin multitasking thread switching.
 Round-robin allows quasi-parallel execution of several threads of the \a same priority.
 Threads are not really executed concurrently, but are scheduled where the available CPU time is divided into time slices and RTX5 assigns a time slice to each thread.
 Because the time slice is typically short (only a few milliseconds), it appears as though threads execute simultaneously.

 Round-robin thread switching functions as follows:

 - the tick is preloaded with the timeout value when a thread switch occurs
 - the tick is decremented (if not already zero) each system tick if the same thread is still executing
 - when the tick reaches 0 it indicates that a timeout has occurred.
-If there is another thread ready with the \a same priority, then the system switches to that thread and the tick is preloaded with timeout again.
+If there is another thread ready with the *same* priority, then the system switches to that thread and the tick is preloaded with timeout again.

 In other words, threads execute for the duration of their time slice (unless a thread's time slice is given up).
 Then, RTX switches to the next thread that is in **READY** state and has the same priority.
 If no other thread with the same priority is ready to run, the current running thread resumes it execution.

 Round-Robin multitasking is controlled with the `#define OS_ROBIN_ENABLE`.
 The time slice period is configured (in RTX timer ticks) with the `#define OS_ROBIN_TIMEOUT`.

 ### Safety features (Source variant only) {#safetyConfig_safety}

 Safety features group in \ref systemConfig enables individual selection of safety-related functionalities.
 It requires that RTX is used in the source variant.

 It also includes:

 - Thread functions: \ref osThreadProtectPrivileged

 **MPU Protected Zone**<br/>
 Enables \ref rtos_process_isolation_mpu functionality in the system.
 This includes:

 - Thread attributes: \ref osThreadZone
 - Thread functions: \ref osThreadGetZone, \ref osThreadTerminateZone
 - Zone Management: \ref osZoneSetup_Callback

 When enabled, the MPU Protected Zone values also need to be specified for the threads created by the kernel:

 - For Idle thread in \ref threadConfig
 - For Timer thread in \ref timerConfig

 **Safety class**<br/>
 Enables \ref rtos_process_isolation_safety_class functionality in the system RTOS.
 This includes:

 - Object attributes: \ref osSafetyClass
 - Kernel functions: \ref osKernelProtect, \ref osKernelDestroyClass
 - Thread functions: \ref osThreadGetClass, \ref osThreadSuspendClass, \ref osThreadResumeClass

 When enabled, the safety class values need to be specified for threads created  by the kernel:

 - For Idle thread in \ref threadConfig
 - For Timer thread in \ref timerConfig

 **Thread Watchdog**<br/>
 Enables \ref rtos_process_isolation_thread_wdt functionality in the system RTOS.
 This includes:

 - Thread functions: \ref osThreadFeedWatchdog
 - Handler functions: \ref osWatchdogAlarm_Handler